One of most popular questions I get, ever since I started bringing my French Bulldog Walter to the Bahamas, is how to do it!

 -

-Along with your approved permit there is a form that your Vet will need to sign off that says your pet is healthy (this form will be included with your approved Bahamas Pet Permit).
+Along with your approved permit there is a form that your Vet will need to sign off that says your pet is healthy.

 -